From veering triangulations to link spaces and back again: Geography of taut triangulations

-Thus any landscape $L$ induces a circular order on the cusps of $\cover{M}$ which it meets; this circular order is compatible with the triangles making up $L$.
+Thus any landscape $L$ induces a circular order $\calO_L$ on the cusps of $\Delta_L \subset \Delta_\calT$; furthermore this circular order is compatible with $\calT$ in the sense of \refdef{Compatible}.

-Simple examples of landscapes include: any single face of $\cover{\calT}$, the upper or lower boundary of any single tetrahedron of $\cover{\calT}$, or any connected component of any lift of any surface carried by $\calB$.
+Simple examples of landscapes include: a single face of $\cover{\calT}$, the upper or lower boundary of a single tetrahedron of $\cover{\calT}$, or any elevation of a surface carried by $B$.

 \begin{definition} Suppose that $f$ is a face of $\cover{\calT}$.
 Suppose that $t$ is the tetrahedron attached to $f$, above $f$.
-Let $e_0$, $e_1$, and $e_2$ be the edges of $f$ and suppose that the lower $\pi$--edge of $t$ is attached to $e_0$.
+Let $e$ be the lower $\pi$--edge of $t$; let $e'$ and $e''$ be the remaining edges of $f$.
 We define $\tau^f$, the \emph{upper track} for $f$ as follows.
-The track $\tau^f$ has three switches; we place these at the midpoints of the edges $e_i$.
-The track $\tau^f$ has two branches, running from $e_1$ to $e_0$ and from $e_2$ to $e_0$.
-The \emph{lower track} $\tau_f$ is defined in the same way, using the tetrahedron attached to, and immediately below, $f$.
-See \reffig{UpperLowerTracks}. \end{definition}
+The track $\tau^f$ has three switches; we place these at the midpoints of the three edges.
+The track $\tau^f$ has two branches, running from $e'$ to $e$ and from $e''$ to $e$.
+See \reffig{UpperLowerTracks}.

+The \emph{lower track} $\tau_f$ is defined similarly; we use the tetrahedron attached to, and immediately below, $f$. \end{definition}

-In this section, it sometimes is convenient to think of water flowing along the branches of $\tau^f$; in the notation of the previous paragraph, the water flows away from $e_1$ and $e_2$ and flows towards $e_0$.
+In this section, it sometimes is convenient to think of water flowing along the branches of $\tau^f$; in the notation of the previous definition, the water flows away from $e'$ and $e''$ and flows towards $e$.

 \begin{definition} We define the \emph{track-cusp} of $\tau^f$ by taking the switch of $\tau^f$ and adding a small neighbourhood of it in the region of $f - \tau^f$ between the two branches.
 See \reffig{UpperLowerTracks}.
-We define the track-cusps of $\tau_f$ similarly. \end{definition}
+We define the track-cusp of $\tau_f$ similarly. \end{definition}

-\begin{definition} Suppose that $L$ is a landscape on $\cover{\calB}$.
+\begin{definition} Suppose that $L$ is a landscape carried by $\cover{B}$.
 We define the \emph{upper track} $\tau^L$ to be the union of $\tau^f$ as $f$ runs over the ideal triangles of $L$.
 We define $\tau_L$ similarly.
 See \reffig{Tracks} for simple examples. \end{definition}

-Suppose $e \subset L$ is an interior edge.
+Suppose $e$ is an interior edge for a landscape $L$.
 Drawing on the water analogy above, we call $e$ a \emph{sink} for $\tau^L$ if $e \cap \tau^L$ is a large switch (that is, the flows in the two adjacent triangles flow into $e$).
 We call $e$ a \emph{fall} for $\tau^L$ if $e \cap \tau^L$ is a mixed switch (that is, the flows cross $e$).
 We call $e$ a \emph{watershed} for $\tau^L$ if $e \cap \tau^L$ is a small switch (that is, the flows both flow out of $e$).
 Again, see \reffig{Tracks}.